Huhne partner Carina Trimingham loses privacy case

-Ms Trimingham had sued the Daily Mail for compensation and an injunction over articles published after Ms Trimingham's affair with Liberal Democrat MP Mr Huhne became public in June 2010.'Not ashamed'
+Ms Trimingham had sued the Daily Mail for compensation and an injunction over articles published after Ms Trimingham's affair with Liberal Democrat MP Mr Huhne became public in June 2010.

 In his ruling, Mr Justice Tugendhat said Ms Trimingham was not a purely private figure.

 "This is mainly by reason of her involvement with Mr Huhne, both professionally, as his press agent, and personally as his secret mistress, in circumstances where he campaigned with a leaflet to the electorate of Eastleigh about how much he valued his family.

 "But it is also by reason of what she herself has disclosed in the past."

 He also said she was a journalist who had previously disclosed information about other people for publication.

 The judge concluded she "was a person who ought not reasonably to be expected to be distressed when such information was published about herself".

 Ms Trimingham's counsel Matthew Ryder QC told the court the articles had made constant and gratuitous reference to her sexuality and previous relationship with another woman, with whom she entered into a civil partnership in 2007.